lhapaipai/symfony-vite-dev/docs/src/guide/cdn.md

 }
 ```

-You will therefore be able to deploy the contents of your `public/build` folder on your CDN.
+You will then be able to deploy the contents of your `public/build` folder on your CDN.

 ::: warning
 The file generation step must always be performed on your server because it is the `public/build/entrypoints.json` file which is hosted on your site and not the `http://cdn.your-cdn-provider.com/entrypoints.json` file which will be used for integrity hashes.